-I first must apologize for all the sweet treat posts lately.
-I must say the Fall season has put me in the baking mood.
+First, I must apologize for all the sweet treat posts lately, including today’s pumpkin fudge recipe.
+The Fall season has put me in the baking mood.
 I love to bake!
 I had a long list of stuff I wanted to try before Halloween.
 Unfortunately, I’m not gonna get to all that I want to this year.
 However, now I know where to pick up next year.

 I still have a few more sweets that I want to share before Halloween.
 I do promise that I have two good main dishes and a side planned for this week.
 Then next week, I have a breakfast planned and a good side for Halloween.
 I also have a giveaway again this week that I will start tomorrow so make sure to stop back then.